gilgameshjw/hydejack-starter-kit/_projects/fno.md

 I am working on porting a technology developed for fluid dynamics and image processing into the text processing domain, as FNO scaling properties could be a game changer!

+After having proven that these architecture can learn text, I am working on architecture improvements and benchmarking.